CICSA-NET/WRO2025-CICSA/README.md

   - Buck converters or dedicated power rails to prevent voltage drops and protect sensitive components

 ###  Sensor Selection and Justification

-Sensors are selected based on the challenges the robot must overcome.
+Three sensors were selected to provide the robot with positioning information on the track.
+They were mounted on the front of the robot: one on the right side, one on the left side, and one in the center.
+This configuration allows the robot to detect lateral boundaries and maintain alignment during navigation.

+The side-mounted sensors provide the system with distance measurements between the robot and the lateral walls.
+A PID control algorithm was implemented to maintain a consistent, predefined distance from these walls during navigation.
+The center sensor supplies data regarding the robot’s proximity to the front wall, enabling forward obstacle detection and alignment.
 Each sensor contributes to navigation, obstacle detection, or environmental awareness:

 | Sensor       | Purpose                     | Protocol | Power Notes         |
 |--------------|-----------------------------|----------|----------------------|
 | 3.- URM37V5.0    | Distance measurement        | Digital  | Low consumption      |

 ###  System Integration Overview